adamsilver/fdpb/03-book-a-flight.md

 Many date pickers are designed as overlays, but they obscure the rest of the page and are prone to disappearing off screen.
 Instead the calendar is positioned underneath and inline which doesn't suffer from these issues.

-There is an inset left border which visually connects the calendat to the field.
-And the interactive elements within the calendar have large tap targets which are easier to tap with a finger or click with a mouse.
+There is an inset left border which visually connects the calendar to the field.
+And the interactive elements within the calendar have large tap targets which are easier to tap (or click) with a finger (or mouse).

 #### Revealing The Calendar